nvrmndmnm/shop/README.md

 6. Navigate to /source/ and migrate database: *python manage.py migrate*
 7. Load dumpdata: *./manage.py loaddata*
 8. Run server: *./manage.py runserver*
-9. ?????
-10. PROFIT!

-*It is presumed that you are using Linux to run your specified commands.